-Does it focus on people, not on the condition of Down syndrome?
+- Focus on individuals: Does the program focus on people, not the condition of Down syndrome?

-Does it enhance the dignity of people with Down syndrome?
+- Enhance dignity of people: Does the nominee enhance the dignity of people with Down syndrome?

-Nominations and supporting materials should be submitted through the online form by January 31, 2023.
-Selections are made by the Awards Committee.
+Nominations and supporting materials should be submitted through the online form by January 15, 2024.
+Selections are made by the Awards Committee and notified March 22, 2024.
 All awards will be presented at the NDSC Annual Convention.

 Exceptional Meritorious Service Award

 This award recognizes an individual whose service and contributions to people with Down syndrome and their families have had local, state, and national significance.

 This award recognizes an employer for efforts in creating employment opportunities for people with Down syndrome.